 Skip to main content

-Advanced by compelling evidence, earlier transjugular intrahepatic portosystemic shunt (TIPS) is helping physicians increase survival in high-risk liver disease patients.
+Advanced by compelling evidence, earlier transjugular intrahepatic portosystemic shunt (TIPS) procedures are helping physicians increase survival in high-risk liver disease patients.

-Higher transplant-free survival for recurrent ascites at one year*,1
+Higher transplant-free survival for recurrent ascites at 1 year†,4

-Higher survival in Child-Pugh C patients with acute variceal bleeding (AVB) at one year†,2
+Higher survival in Child-Pugh C patients with acute variceal bleeding (AVB) at 1 year‡,5

 93% TIPS